codio-content/cs-intro-python-recursion/.guides/content/Exercise-3-f80f.md

 ## Recursion Exercise 3

 **Problem**
 Write a recursive function called `bunny_ears` that takes the number of bunnies (an integer) as a parameter.
 Return the number of bunny ears (2 per bunny).
-Do not use multiplication.
+Do not use multiplication; instead use addition.

 **Expected Output**
 * If the function call is `bunny_ears(8)`, then the function would return `16`